What the Orange Dot on Your iPhone Means

 4. Find Differentiate Without Color and toggle the slider to your preference to enable or disable these changes.

-While you cannot disable the orange light, it shouldn’t constantly appear at the top of your screen.
-If you see the orange dot on your iPhone, but no apps are open, check the following to see how to get rid of the orange dot on your iPhone screen:
+While you can’t disable the orange dot, it shouldn’t always appear at the top of your screen.
+If you see the orange dot on your iPhone but no apps appear to be open, check the following to see how to get rid of it:

 • If you have an iPhone 8 or earlier: Double click the Home button and swipe left and right to see your recently used apps.
 Swipe them up to completely exit the apps.